This course meets the current and anticipated standards required to provide moderate enteral sedation in all 50 states

 Upon completion of this innovative program, you’ll have the knowledge and clinical skills to properly select and safely administer effective intravenous (IV) minimal/moderate sedation in an outpatient dental setting.

-Our course includes 60 hours of didactic instruction over two 4-day sessions, plus clinical instruction that provides at least 20 live-patient experiences.
+Our course includes 60 hours of didactic instruction on the web and at the clinical session, plus clinical instruction that provides at least 20 live-patient experiences.
 The course also covers American Heart Association advanced airway management and qualifies for ACLS certification.

 All of our instructors are veteran educators and distinguished practitioners who are experts in their respective fields of dentistry, anesthesiology, emergency response, medicine, graduate education and research.

 - Discuss the prevention, recognition, and management of systemic complications of minimal and moderate sedation with particular attention to airway maintenance and support of the respiratory and cardiovascular systems.